Cloud Ready Solutions

 Microsoft 365 Backup (Native)

 Microsoft 365 Backup is Microsoft's native backup feature included with M365 subscriptions (some tiers).
 It provides point-in-time restoration for Exchange, OneDrive, and SharePoint with a 10-15 minute RPO.
 Retention is capped at 1 year with no extension option.
 Backups are stored on the same Azure infrastructure as production data.
 There is no immutable backup capability.
-Overage storage is charged at $0.15/GB/month.
+Overage storage is charged at USD $0.15/GB/month.
 Microsoft explicitly recommends third-party backup solutions for full data protection.

 Head-to-head comparison